Analysis | Fauci becomes the political scapegoat Trump always wanted him to be

 The subtext to Fauci’s statement is that it’s Republicans who remain the political group most resistant to being vaccinated.
 A large percentage of Republicans say they don’t plan to be vaccinated at any point — meaning that efforts to reach a level of immunity where the virus can’t spread easily (and, therefore, containment measures aren’t needed) will be slower to arrive.

-But Jordan kept going, telling Fauci that the liberties of Americans have been “assaulted” and asking Fauci is he believed that “the Constitution is suspended during a virus.”
+But Jordan kept going, telling Fauci that the liberties of Americans have been “assaulted” and asking Fauci if he believed that “the Constitution is suspended during a virus.”
 There’s an important question buried in Jordan’s performance: When can America expect us to get back to normal?
 But the answer is an unsatisfying one — soon, hopefully — and the question itself buried under all of Jordan’s fury.

 It’s useful to recognize that attacks on Fauci like Jordan’s are directly linked to that Republican rejection of the coronavirus vaccine.
 Over the first few weeks of the pandemic last year, Trump and Fauci were generally acting in sync.
 Behind the scenes, we later learned, Fauci was often frustrated by Trump’s approach.
 And, soon, that latent tension came into the open.
 By summer, Trump’s team was actively undermining Fauci, presenting him as the face of the government scolds who prioritized containing the virus over a resumption of normal activity.